Do not release animals into the wild

 Operation No Release’ initiative to raise public awareness

-Singapore, 2 May 2017 – The National Parks Board (NParks) and PUB, Singapore’s National Water Agency, will be carrying out ‘Operation No Release’ on 6-7 May and 13-14 May (see Annex for full list of locations).
+Singapore, 2 May 2017 – The National Parks Board (NParks) and PUB, Singapore’s National Water Agency, will be carrying out ‘Operation No Release’ on 6-7 May and 13-14 May.
 This is an initiative that aims to raise public awareness on the harmful impact of releasing animals into parks (including ponds), nature areas, reservoirs and waterways.
 The agencies, with the help of volunteers, will be keeping a lookout for any sign of animal release, and will educate and advise members of the public about the dangers of releasing animals into the wild.

 2 "Releasing animals that have been bred and kept in captivity harms them and our ecosystem,” says Mr Wong Tuan Wah, Group Director of Conservation, NParks.
 “These animals will find it difficult to fend for themselves in the wild and are unlikely to survive, as they seldom have the skills required to survive in their new, unfamiliar surroundings.
 The few that are able to adapt to the new environment may disrupt the ecological balance of our natural habitats by competing with our native species for resources.
 This is particularly so for our nature reserves, which have more sensitive ecosystems, and animals released into waterways outside of the nature reserves would still have adverse effects if those waterways lead into the nature reserves.”